 Here are the steps to register for NSSF

-- Visit the Nearest National social security fund (NSSF) with your Identity Documents and two coloured passport photo.
+- Visit the Nearest National social security fund (NSSF) with your Identity Documents and two colored passport photo.

 - Provide your ID documents to the NSSF office at the service desk for verification.

 - Obtain application form for membership registration, NOTE; if you are an employer obtain application form NSSF/R1A, and registration for Statutory members obtain application form NSSF/ R.3A.

 - Fill in the application form with the correct information and attach the two passport photos to it

 - Submit the filled-in application form to the attending NSSF officer.

 - The official will validate the information you have provided and approve your application for registration.